 Wellington Zoo calls itself the “Best Little Zoo in the World,” and they just might be accurate.
-Having lived most of my life near large cities with somewhat famous zoos, I thought I had seen it all.
+Having lived near large cities with somewhat famous zoos most of my life, I thought I had seen it all.
 Not so.
 Some of the unique animals at Wellington Zoo make it worth a visit.